KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

 \subsubsection{Shape theorems}

 {This paper studies fluctuation scaling for the height function, i.e. study \eqref{eq:flucprocess}.
 In \cite{DY}, we studied (a Poissonization of) the discrete version of Figure \ref{figure:1} without heat flow regularization.
-The main result of \cite{DY} was a shape theorem for the growth model therein, in particular a scaling limit for the evolving vector field process that we alluded to before Construction \ref{construction:model}, but on time-scale that is slower by a factor of $\e^{1/3}$ than the one we consider in this paper.
-In particular, under the scaling of \cite{DY}, the heat flow term in \eqref{eq:modelflow} vanishes, so the results of \cite{DY} would hold even if we included said term.
-(This is a concrete illustration of the fact that the heat flow term in \eqref{eq:modelflow} is important only for fluctutations.)
-A similar shape theorem (for more general processes than Brownian motion but for a more restricted spherical geometry) was shown in \cite{DGHS}.}
+The main result of \cite{DY} was a shape theorem for the growth model therein, in particular a scaling limit for the evolving vector field process that we alluded to before Construction \ref{construction:model} {{}but with speed slowed down by $\e^{1/4}$ so that the interface evolves at speed $1$; see \eqref{eq:modelflow}}. {{}(We clarify that the particle speed in \cite{DY} is also denoted by $\e^{-1}$, so that $\e$ here refers to $\e^{4/3}$ in \cite{DY}.} In particular, under the scaling of \cite{DY}, the heat flow term in \eqref{eq:modelflow} vanishes, so the results of \cite{DY} hold even if we included said term.
+A similar shape theorem (for more general processes than Brownian motion but for radial growth) was shown in \cite{DGHS}.}